popstas/telegram-functions-bot/README.md

 - `read_knowledge_google_sheet` - questions and ansers from Google Sheet
 - `read_knowledge_json` - questions and ansers from json file/url
 - `ssh_command` - exec ssh shell command, single server from config

+## Config
+Empty `config.yml` should be generated.
+Fill it with your data:
+-